 After a quick tissue break, Reba broke the mood with what she called girl-power songs.
 Strong anthems, mostly from her Big Machine Label Group discography, included “Goin’ Out Like That” “Consider Me Gone” and “Turn On The Radio.”
 Thankfully Reba’s catalog is chock-full of those resiliency/heartache titles, put on such display as during a medley of “You’re No Good,” “The Heart Is A Lonely Hunter” and “Walk On.”
 Reba’s current, Randy Houser-written single, “Back To God,” received a standing ovation before those larger-than-life productions of signature hits were delivered.

 “This is a very special day to us, and that’s why you’ll be seeing cameras floating around everywhere because I wanted to put this on film, especially since this is the 125th anniversary of the Ryman Auditorium,” explained Reba.

 With no release date announced for the filming, cameras were able to capture Reba’s surprise guests from the evening.

-Although the Ryman Auditorium contains nearly half the audience of her residency gig with Brooks & Dunn at Caesars Palace, Reba concluded with “Night The Lights Went Out In Georgia,” “Is There Life Out There” and donned the red dress for “Fancy” while the audience rose to embrace the legendary entertainer from the pews.
+Although the Ryman Auditorium contains nearly half the audience of her residency gig with Brooks & Dunn at Caesars Palace, the audience rose to embrace the legendary entertainer after for performances of “Night The Lights Went Out In Georgia,” and “Is There Life Out There” for “Fancy,” which included the infamous red dress.